We ship Internationally and Australia wide | Phytosanitary Certificates available for international orders.

-Variable in height depending on the conditions it ranges from 1.5 to 1.8 metres tall.
-Interesting usually coloured pinkish purple flowers occur during winter and spring.
+Variable in height depending on the conditions, growing 1.5 to 3 metres tall.

 Responds well to pruning, prune when flowering has finished.